Life Insurance Scams

 2. Insurance Agent Fraud

-While most agents are honest, some engage in outright fraud.
-Scams can range from collecting premiums for policies that don't exist to pocketing the difference between what you were quoted and what the insurer actually charges.
+Most agents are honest, but some engage in outright fraud.
+Scams range from collecting premiums for policies that don't exist to pocketing the difference between what you were quoted and what the insurer charges.

-In some cases, a rogue agent may quote a policy but never submit the application, leaving your loved ones to discover the policy doesn't exist only after a claim is filed.
+Sometimes, a rogue agent may quote a policy but never apply it, leaving your loved ones to discover the policy doesn't exist only after a claim is filed.
 Others may inflate premiums and keep the extra cash.

-Seniors are often targeted in these scams because they may be more trusting or less likely to question details.
-Scammers sometimes even pose as affiliated with legitimate companies to build false trust.
-Verify your policy directly with the insurance company, not just through your agent.
+Seniors get targeted because they trust more and question less.
+Scammers fake affiliations with legitimate companies.
+Verify your policy directly with the insurance company, not through your agent.

 3. Churning

-Ethical agents will provide full documentation comparing the old and new policies and explain how the switch benefits you.
-But if an agent pressures you to change without a clear, written justification, that's a red flag.
-Misleading someone into switching to a less favorable policy is illegal and should be reported.
+Ethical agents give you full documentation, comparing your old and new policies, and explain exactly how the switch helps you.
+If an agent pressures you to switch without a clear, written justification, that's a red flag.
+Misleading someone into a worse policy is illegal, so report this behavior.

 4. Identity Theft Scams

-The National Insurance Crime Bureau reports that identity theft affects millions of Americans annually and estimates that identity theft-related crimes will grow by almost 50% by the end of 2025.
+The National Insurance Crime Bureau reports that identity theft affects millions of Americans annually, and these crimes are projected to grow by almost 50% by the end of 2025.

-Data breaches often involve stolen personal data, and scammers increasingly use fake life insurance calls to gather information.
-These fraudsters may pretend to represent your insurer and use tactics like:
+Scammers use fake life insurance calls to steal personal data from data breaches.
+These fraudsters pretend to represent your insurer and use tactics like:

-• Claiming a relative left you money and asking for your Social Security or bank info
+• Claiming a relative left you money and asking for your Social Security number or bank information

 • Saying there's a problem with your policy and they need details to "fix" it